datasnakes/OrthoEvolution/Docs/docs/source/index.rst

 and Tools modules act as a framework for our workflow, while the Orthologs module provides access to specific functions for our various ortholog inference projects.

-View our `read the docs <http://datasnakes-scripts.readthedocs.io/en/master/>`__ and feel free to also read `this related paper <https://www.frontiersin.org/articles/10.3389/fnhum.2014.00283/full>`__ to gain more insight into this project/python package.
+View our `read the docs <http://orthoevolution.readthedocs.io/en/master/>`__ and feel free to also read `this related paper <https://www.frontiersin.org/articles/10.3389/fnhum.2014.00283/full>`__ to gain more insight into this project/python package.

 Installation
 ----------------
-View the below methiods for installing this package. **Python3.5 and higher is required.**
+View the below methods for installing this package. **Python3.5 and higher is required.**

 PyPi
 ~~~~~~~~~~~~~~~~